0x600/TaxCalculator/README.md

 ## How to compile?

-If you're on Linux, compile using `gcc main.c -o tax`\n If you're on Windows, compile using `gcc main.c -o tax.exe`
+If you're on Linux, compile using `gcc main.c -o tax` If you're on Windows, compile using `gcc main.c -o tax.exe`